-Club financial statements 2022 2021 \$m \$m Materiality 3.65 8.5 Basis for determining materiality 0.5% of Gross Assets 1.2% of Gross Assets Rationale for the benchmark The principal determinant in this assessment was the Club's applied Gross Assets, which we consider to be the most relevant benchmark, as it reflects a key measure of the ability of the Club to settle its claims liabilities as they fall due.

-Performance materiality 2.74 6.37 Basis for determining performance materiality ce 75% 75% 75% was reflective of our perce statements containing misstate experience of this audit engage appropriate. ments, after considering previous
+Standard UK fir ancial statements 2023 2022 \$m \$m Materiality 3.67 3.65 Basis for determining materiality 0.5% of Gross Assets Rationale for the benchmark The principal determinant in the nis assessment was Standard UK's applied Gross Assets, which we con sider to be the most relevant benchmark, as it reflects a key measure of the ability of Standard UK to settle its claims liabilities as they fall due.
+Performance materiality 2.75 2.74 Basis for determining 75% 75% performance materiality 75% was reflective of our assessed risk of the financial statements containing misstatements, after considering previous experience of this audit engagement.